DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 ### 1 Note on i2c clock frequency

 The newer sensorCAM drivers default to an i2c bus frequency of 100,000 Hz.
 With caution, this may be increased somewhat (e.g. 200000) if the i2c bus is well tuned and all attached devices can handle higher frequencies.
-To set a higher frequency, for example, place the following in mySetup.h or myHal.cpp I2Cmanager.forceClock(200000); //place after void halSetup(){
+To set a higher frequency, for example, place the following in mySetup.h or myHal.cpp I2Cmanager.forceClock(200000); //place after void halSetup()

 ### 2. Notes on 40-pin WROVER CAM and 38-pin breakout board